jamsylph/jamsylph/README.md

 Hey there!
 I'm a tech enthusiast who loves playing with AI and computer vision.
 I get a kick out of turning puzzling problems into cool solutions - it's like solving fun puzzles every day!

-- 🔮 Exploring the magic of ML, CV, and NLP - always curious!
+- 🦋 Exploring the magic of ML, CV, and NLP - always curious!
-- 💻 Building stuff that actually helps people (and having fun while doing it!)
+- 💖 Building creative solutions that help people (and having fun while doing it!)
-- 🚀 Forever learning new tech tricks - the geek in me never sleeps
+- ✨ Forever learning new tech tricks - the creative spark never fades
-- 🎯 Object detection, RAG, and other fun AI toys are my playground
+- 🎨 Object detection, RAG, and other AI tools are my creative canvas
-- 📫 Wanna chat? [drop me a line!]
+- 💌 Wanna chat? [drop me a line!]

 <p align="center">
   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" alt="rainbow" />